 And here’s a demonstration of a sumo deadlift.
 Keep in mind not all sumo deadlift styles look the same.
 Some people have their feet much wider or even closer than I do in the video below.

-These are two of my favorite deadlift variations for people who can’t, or just don’t want to, pull a straight bar from the floor.
+These are my favorite deadlift variations for people who can’t, or just don’t want to, pull a straight bar from the floor.
 Typically these are easier to learn and still allow you to pull some heavy weight, so don’t think you’re missing out completely should you forgo the more common deadlift variations.
 If you’ve been having trouble with your deadlifts or you want to try some new variations, then give these a try.

-This is my other favorite variation for teaching someone to deadlift for the first time.
 Here’s a video demonstration before we get into the details of how to perform trap bar deadlifts properly:

 Notice in the video that I’m using the high handles.
 You can also use low handles which increases the range of motion, but most people do well with the higher handles when first using this deadlift variation.